seominjoon/denspi/README.md

 }
 ```

-While the entire codebase is here, please understand that it still **requires a substantial work on documentation**.
+While the entire codebase is here, please understand that it still **requires substantial work on documentation**.
 As of now, we only have instructions for hosting your own demo with the pre-dumped index and pre-trained model that we provide.
-Please stay tuned for how to start from scratch (though you are more than welcome to look into our messy code).
+Please stay tuned for how to start from scratch (though you are more than welcome to look into our undocumented code).

 ## Demo